BlinkID/blinkid-android/README.md

 	intent.putExtra(ScanCard.EXTRAS_LICENSE_KEY, "Enter_License_Key_Here");
 	```

 	Licence key is bound to package name of your application.
-For example, if you have licence key that is bound to `com.microblink.blinkid.demo` app package, you cannot use the same key in other applications.
+For example, if you have licence key that is bound to `com.microblink.blinkid` app package, you cannot use the same key in other applications.
 However, if you purchase Premium licence, you will get licence key that can be used in multiple applications.
 This licence key will then not be bound to package name of the app.
 Instead, it will be bound to the licencee string that needs to be provided to the library together with the licence key.
 To provide licencee string, use the `EXTRAS_LICENSEE` intent extra like this:

 	```java
 	// set the license key